tnscorcoran/openshift-operators/README.md

 kubectl get pods
 kubectl get service
 ```
 - We can see our operator running as well as our Nginx application.
-Our Desired and Current replicas ar in sync.
+Our Desired and Current replicas are in sync.
 - 3 pods are running as expected
 - Our Service is exposed on port 8080 as we configured in our Custom Resource instance that our operator is watching